xlcnd/isbnsrv/README.md

-To try it, you need to install Docker in your system and clone this repository.
+To try it, you need to install Docker in your system and download and unzip the [file][1].
-Then enter in a terminal (inside directory `isbnsrv-master`):
+Then enter in a terminal (inside directory `isbnsrv-1.1.1`):

 ```
 $ docker build --tag="isbnsrv:1.1.1" .